-The Ozone (O3) Digital Capacity Model assesses your web team's ability to deliver across 3 levels of activity:
+The O3 (Ozone) Digital Capacity Model assesses your web team's ability to deliver across 3 levels of activity:

 Deploying the model is easy.
 Simply evaluate delivery against the criteria within each category and then grade the results: Red, Amber or Green.
-The grades indicates risk to digital capacity.
+The grades indicates risks in your team's capacity.